ko1N/zeebe-video-service/README.md

 This project aims to provide services that allow for working with files (especially video files) in the [zeebe microservice orchestration workflow engine](https://github.com/zeebe-io/zeebe).
 The services are built to work in a serverless environment.

+### this project is in early development and not yet considered to be production ready.

 ## Filestores

 Filestores are backends that persistently store files.
 The file URL-Scheme let's the services decide what backend store to use.